Zum Inhalt

 return data

 Note that for OAuth2 the scope items:read is a single scope in an opaque string.
 You could have custom internal logic to separate it by colon characters (:) or similar, and get the two parts items and read.
-Many applications do that to group and organize permissions, you could do it as well in your application, just know that that it is application specific, it's not part of the specification.
+Many applications do that to group and organize permissions, you could do it as well in your application, just know that it is application specific, it's not part of the specification.

 the OAuth2 spec says it is required and MUST be the fixed string "password".